OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container.md

 ---
-title: Octopus Server Container
+title: Octopus Deploy Server Container
-description: An Octopus Server instance can be run directly from within a container.
+description: An Octopus Deploy Server instance can be run directly from within a container.
 position: 1
 ---

-## Octopus Server

-Running the Octopus Server inside a container provides a simple way to set up an Octopus Deploy instance.
+Running the Octopus Deploy Server inside a container provides a simple way to set up an Octopus Deploy instance.
 Upgrading to the latest version of Octopus is just a matter of running a new container with the new image version.

-Although there are a few different configuration options, a simple example of starting up an Octopus Server container is as follows:
+Although there are a few different configuration options, a simple example of starting up an Octopus Deploy server container is as follows:

 ```PowerShell
 docker run --interactive --detach `